Mandatory Reporting Guide

 Mandatory Reporting Guide for Catawba College Employees: Sexual Misconduct, Discrimination and Harassment

 When violations of the Catawba College (the “College”) Sexual Harassment Policy and/or Title IX Policy are alleged, the College considers most employees, whether faculty, staff, or student, to be Mandatory Reporters, except those designated as confidential resources.
-When an employee becomes aware of a possible instance of sexual assault, stalking, dating or domestic violence, sexual harassment, or gender discrimination, the employee must immediately report the incident to the College Title IX Administrator.
+When an employee becomes aware of a possible instance of sexual assault, stalking, dating or domestic violence, sexual harassment, or gender discrimination, the employee must immediately report the incident to the College Title IX Coordinator.
 The following guidance is designed to assist employees should another member of the College community approach them about an incident of sexual misconduct, discrimination, and/or harassment.

 If you believe or anticipate someone is about to disclose a reportable incident, you should, if at all possible, advise the person of your reporting obligation by saying something similar to:

 “Before you continue, I need to tell you that I am considered a Mandatory Reporter, which means that I have an obligation to inform the College when I become aware of sexual misconduct or harassment.
 If you don’t want details of what occurred reported to the College at this time, there are confidential members of campus that do not have to report to administration and I can help you get in touch with one of those people.
 If you still want to talk to me about what happened, I am here to listen and I will only report what you tell me.”

 If the person proceeds or you do not have an opportunity to discuss your reporting obligation before the individual discloses reportable information:

 - Determine if immediate safety concerns exist.
 Contact Campus Security or Salisbury Police Department, if needed.
 For emergencies, call 911.

 - Inform the person of their reporting options, including reporting to the College and/or law enforcement.
 Never discourage anyone from reporting to you, the College, or law enforcement.